 The Company conducts stress tests on a regular basis, at least once each year, with which it can evaluate the liquidity risks of the fund.
-The Company conducts the stress tests on the basis of reliable and current quantitative or. where that is not appropriate, qualitative information.
+The Company conducts the stress tests on the basis of reliable and current quantitative or, where that is not appropriate, qualitative information.
 This information includes investment strategy, redemption periods, payment obligations and periods within which the assets can be sold, as well as information relating to general investor behavior and market developments.
 The stress tests simulate any potential lack of liquidity of the assets in the fund, as well as requests for redemptions that are unusual in terms of number and scope.
 They cover market risks and their effects, including margin calls, collateral requirements or lines of credit.
 They take into account valuation sensitivities under stress conditions.
 They are performed at frequencies appropriate for the type of fund, taking into account the investment strategy, the liquidity profile, the type of investor and the redemption principles of the fund.

-The redemption rights under normal and exceptional circumstances, as well as the suspension of the redemption of units, are presented in the sections "Units - Issue of units," "Units - Redemption of units" and "Units - Suspension of the redemption of units."
-The associated risks are explained under "Risk warnings - Risks of investing in the fund - Suspension of the redemption of units" and "Risk warnings - Risks of restricted or elevated liquidity of the fund and risks associated with increased redemptions (liquidity risk)."
+The redemption rights under normal and exceptional circumstances, as well as the restriction or suspension of the redemption of units, are presented in the sections "Units - Issue of units," "Units - Redemption of units," "Units - Restriction of the redemption of units," and "Units - Suspension of the redemption of units."
+The associated risks are explained under "Risk warnings - Risks of investing in the fund - Restriction of the redemption of units - Suspension of the redemption of units," Alisk warnings - Risks of restricted or elevated liquidity of the fund and risks associated with increased redemptions (liquidity risk)."

-Stock exchanges and markets

-The Company may have the units of the fund admitted to trading on a stock exchange or in organized markets; currently the Company is not availing itself of this option.
+Stock exchanges and markets The Company may have the units of the fund admitted to trading on a stock exchange or in organized markets; currently the Company is not availing itself of this option.